skiadas/DataWranglingCourse/notes/nosql_distributed.md

     Sharding works well with an aggregate-oriented approach, where different aggregates can be stored on different shards.

 Replication
   ~ Replicated servers contain identical copies of the entire database.
 They are in that sense like "mirrors".
-Having multiple identical copies means that multiple queries can be served at the same time, but it also means that some amount synchronization needs to be in place to keep the different replicas in sync.
+Having multiple identical copies means that multiple queries can be served at the same time, but it also means that some amount of synchronization needs to be in place to keep the different replicas in sync.

     Replication improves *resilience*, as the data is now stored on multiple nodes.